QubesOS/qubes-doc/managing-os/templates/fedora/upgrade-23-to-24.md

         [user@dom0 ~]$ qvm-clone fedora-23 fedora-24
         [user@dom0 ~]$ qvm-run -a fedora-24 gnome-terminal

- 2. Attempt the upgrade process in the new template.
+ 3. Attempt the upgrade process in the new template.

         [user@fedora-24 ~]$ sudo dnf clean all
         [user@fedora-24 ~]$ sudo dnf --releasever=24 distro-sync

+    **Note:** `dnf` might ask you to approve importing a new package signing key.
+For example, you might see a prompt like this one:

+        warning: /var/cache/dnf/fedora-d02ca361e1b58501/packages/python2-babel-2.3.4-1.fc24.noarch.rpm: Header V3 RSA/SHA256 Signature, key ID 81b46521: NOKEY
+        Importing GPG key 0x81B46521:
+         Userid     : "Fedora (24) <fedora-24-primary@fedoraproject.org>"
+         Fingerprint: 5048 BDBB A5E7 76E5 47B0 9CCC 73BD E983 81B4 6521
+         From       : /etc/pki/rpm-gpg/RPM-GPG-KEY-fedora-24-x86_64
+        Is this ok [y/N]:

+    This key was already checked when it was installed (notice that the "From" line refers to a location on your local disk), so you can safely say yes to this prompt.

- 3. Shutdown the new TemplateVM via dom0 command line or Qubes VM Manager;
+ 4. Shutdown the new TemplateVM via dom0 command line or Qubes VM Manager;

         [user@dom0 ~]$ qvm-shutdown fedora-24

     If you encounter no errors, proceed to step 7.

- 4. If `dnf` reports that you do not have enough free disk space to proceed with the upgrade process, create an empty file in dom0 to use as a cache and attach it to the template as a virtual disk.
+ 5. If `dnf` reports that you do not have enough free disk space to proceed with the upgrade process, create an empty file in dom0 to use as a cache and attach it to the template as a virtual disk.